Castanyada: Catalonia

 Other versions of the story state that the Castanyada originates at the end of the 18th century and comes from the old funeral meals, where other foods, such as vegetables and dried fruit were not served.
 The meal had the symbolic significance of a communion with the souls of the departed: while the chestnuts were roasting, prayers would be said for the person who had just died.

 The festival is usually depicted with the figure of a castanyera: an old lady, dressed in peasant's clothing and wearing a headscarf, sitting behind a table, roasting chestnuts for street sale.
+La Castanyera is a popular folkloric character associated with a traditional song.
+She is typically depicted as an elderly woman wearing a headscarf and a long skirt.
+In modern popular culture, she is sometimes depicted accompanied by a cat named Marrameu.
+The character of Marrameu is mentioned in at least one folk song dating from 1917 that remains popular today.
+In the song, Marrameu dies while attempting to roast chestnuts.

 In recent years, the Castanyada has become a revetlla of All Saints and is celebrated in the home and community.
 It is the first of the four main school festivals, alongside Christmas, Carnestoltes and St George's Day, without reference to ritual or commemoration of the dead.